zeroone-kr/zeroone-kr/README.md

 :trident: Hi, there!
 ---
 - My research centers on identifying exploitable vulnerabilities that could threaten user safety or cause significant organizational impact, with the ultimate goal of contributing to a safer and more secure society.
+- I love RCE or LPE
 - You can see more about me in [here](https://zeroone-kr.github.io/)
 <!-- Completed vulnerability analysis track in [Best of The Best 11th](https://www.kitribob.kr/) -->